anluke/battleship-game/README.md

 ## Credits

- - Sample README.md file from P3 Project Scope.
+ - Sample [README.md](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/) file from P3 Project Scope.
 I used this as a general guide and structured my README file using this as an example.

- - Wikipedia link on the top of the README file to provide more info on the Battleship game.
+ - [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)) link on the top of the README file to provide more info on the Battleship game.

- -
+ - I used YouTube as a starting reference point.
+The content creator is [Knowledge Mavens](https://www.youtube.com/channel/UC7CTkf5Za9VD6JU1C0ZXWlg).
+His video helped me create a battleship board the way I wanted.
+Link to the video can be found [here](https://www.youtube.com/watch?v=tF1WRCrd_HQ).

+- [CodeAcademy](https://www.codecademy.com/) site was also helpful as a reference point.
+I quickly went through their small Battleship game project which can be found [here](https://www.codecademy.com/courses/learn-python/lessons/battleship/exercises/welcome-to-battleship).
+I used a similar layout for the base of my game.

+- The image for the README banner was downloaded from [PNG WING](https://www.pngwing.com/) and the link to the banner can be found [here](https://www.pngwing.com/en/free-png-nzrax)